 “The Peninsula Hong Kong management is taking maximum security precautions to protect our guests and staff, and we will do our best to ensure minimal disruption to guests inside our hotel and those arriving at Hong Kong airport.
 We strongly advise you to check with the Concierge on the latest situation before venturing out and to exercise caution at all times.

 “The Peninsula Hotels takes the safety of its guests and staff extremely seriously.
 As such, we will continue to closely monitor the situation, and will advise guests of any change in the situation or security-related measures that should prove necessary.”

 What caused the protests?

-“I think the whole thing is a political maneuver more than anything else,” said Mo, according to the New York Times.
+“I think the whole thing is a political maneuver more than anything else,” said Mo back in March, according to the New York Times.
 “Ever since the handover, it’s been stipulated in the law that we do not hand over fugitives to mainland China.
 Now they are taking advantage of this particular Taiwan case and pretend it is for compassion and humanity.”

 Mo has said the protests will continue until Lam steps down.
 That seems unlikely to happen anytime soon, though, as Chinese President Xi Jinping met with Lam on November 4 and praised her leadership.
 The position she holds, chief executive of Hong Kong, is basically appointed by the Chinese government.